MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 <!-- ====================================================================== -->
-## Sync live changes from the Styles tool by using CSS Mirror Editing
+## Sync live changes from the Styles tool in the Visual Studio Code extension

 <!-- Title: CSS Mirror Editing in Visual Studio Code -->
 <!-- Subtitle: Changes in the CSS Styles editor now show up in your CSS files inside Visual Studio Code. -->

-The Microsoft Edge DevTools extension for Visual Studio Code now features an experiment called **CSS Mirror Editing**.
+The [Microsoft Edge DevTools extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools) now features an experiment called **CSS Mirror Editing**.
 Using this feature, you can use the **Styles** tool to adjust your CSS, and the changes you apply are automatically added to the CSS source files in the Visual Studio Code editor.
 You can toggle this functionality on and off.

 For more information, see [Syncing live changes from the Styles tool by using CSS Mirror Editing](../../../../visual-studio-code/microsoft-edge-devtools-extension.md#syncing-live-changes-from-the-styles-tool-by-using-css-mirror-editing).